easierdata/EASIER-WEBSITE-V2/_drafts/example-draft.md

 ## How does IPFS help you find Geographic data on Web3?

-If you would like to share these files with others, IPFS is a great choice. \[IPFS\]([https://docs.ipfs.tech/concepts/what-is-ipfs/](https://docs.ipfs.tech/concepts/what-is-ipfs/ "https://docs.ipfs.tech/concepts/what-is-ipfs/")) is a distributed system for storing and accessing files, websites, applications, and data.
+If you would like to share these files with others, IPFS is an excellent choice. \[IPFS\]([https://docs.ipfs.tech/concepts/what-is-ipfs/](https://docs.ipfs.tech/concepts/what-is-ipfs/ "https://docs.ipfs.tech/concepts/what-is-ipfs/")) is a distributed system for storing and accessing files, websites, applications, and data.

 Instead of accessing content by location: